fusionlaboratories/partner-api-sign/README.md

 # partner-client

 ## Description
-This is a simple setup for easier sending of signed requests to the qredo-server partner api.
+This is a simple setup for easier sending of signed requests to the Qredo Partner API.
 It comprises of a `client.go` program and several other text files and directories describing keys and request data.

 ### Keys